 This is where a reputable and knowledgeable trainer will be a great way of helping you to bond with and get to know your new family member.
 There is likely to be a ‘honeymoon period’ of best behaviour until your dog finds his feet, but with trustworthy training support you will be able to address issues if they do arise.

 If you have already found the dog or puppy you are considering, we offer a full assessment service to help you decide if it really is the dog for you.
 We can travel to where the dog is currently residing.

-Initial behaviour consultations are charged at £180.00, which includes a two-hour consult plus a behaviour report.
-Subsequent training sessions are charged at the basic training rate of £60.00 per hour.
+Training sessions are charged at the basic training rate of £60.00 per hour.

 A travel cost of £0.45 per mile will also be charged.